alexander-rd/appxf/obsidian/APPXF Test Strategy.md

 #TODO: General TODO of implementation and mentioning a specific example of such a GUI test.
 Further details likely require a separate markdown page.
 See ticket #25

+#TODO: For application level testing, the test preparation steps *must be separated*  for the coverage.
+Example: even though the user data (login) preparation is executed for a test case concerning registry, the login steps are not tested in such a test case.
+Hence, the test case for registration should not be invalidated by changing the login implementation.
+This is a trade-off.
+## Application Testing
-## Application Harness
+### Application Harness
+**Definition.** In APPXF context, an application harness aggregates objects for a basic application.
+It ***does*** provide methods for operations on the aggregated objects while it ***does not*** provide any user interface or enforces behavior more than initialization.

-The __AppHarness__ in <code>tests/_fixtures/app_harness.py</code> aggregates APPXF objects like they might be used in a real application.
-The fixtures in <code>tests/fixtures/application.py</code> may combine several ApplicationMock instances.
+The __AppHarness__ for testing is stored in `tests/_fixtures/app_harness.py`.
+The fixtures in `tests/fixtures/application.py` may combine several ApplicationMock instances.
 They are prepared and used as follows:
 1. The file structure is prepared once for the kiss_cf library version at location:
    `.testing/app_\<context\>_\<kiss_cf version\>`.
 2. The prepared folder is copied for the specific test case.
 The dictionary of the fixture contains entries like `app_user` which return an ApplicationMock object.
 This ApplicationMock includes all objects and required paths in context of the ApplicationMock.
+### Application Harness User Interface
+**Definition.** In APPXF context, an application harness user interface just puts a default user interface on top of an application harness.

 ## Backwards Compatibility
 __This is work in progress.__ Most of the required helpers are not yet existing!